dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Joe Audette](https://twitter.com/joeaudette)

 This tutorial shows how to create a web app with user data protected by authorization.
-It  displays a list of contacts that Authenticated (registered) users have created.
-In the following image, user `rick@example.com` is signed in.
+It  displays a list of contacts that authenticated (registered) users have created.
+There are three security groups:

+* Registered users can view all the approved contact data.
+* Registered users can edit/delete their own data.
+* Managers can approve or reject contact data.
+Only approved contacts are visible to users.
+* Administrators can approve/reject and edit/delete any data.

+In the following image, user Rick (`rick@example.com`) is signed in.
 User Rick can only view approved contacts and edit/delete his contacts.
-Only the last record, created by `rick@example.com`, displays edit and delete links
+Only the last record, created by Rick, displays edit and delete links

 ![image described above](secure-data/_static/rick.png)

-Authenticated users can read all approved contacts but can only edit/delete their own contacts.

 In the following image, `manager@contoso.com` is signed in and in the managers role.

 ![image described above](secure-data/_static/manager1.png)

-The manager can:
-* View all contacts.
-* Edit and delete contacts she creates.
-* Set a contact to `Approved` or `Rejected`.

-The following image shows the details view of a contact.
+The following image shows the  managers details view of a contact.

 ![image described above](secure-data/_static/manager.png)

+Only managers and administrators have the approve and reject buttons.

 In the following image, `admin@contoso.com` is signed in and in the administrator’s role.